Payphone: Germany

 The payphone model 23, introduced at Deutsche Bundespost Telekom in 1992, is an electronic software-controlled payphone for analog connections.
 It is equipped with coin, (Münzspeicherwagen), and integrated test program setting.
 It has a remote maintenance – the independent reports of a background system by means of an integrated modem error (for example, defects in components, lack of listeners), operating states (for example, full coin box), or departures (for example standing open the cartridge mounting door, missing coin).

 The Payphone 23 consists of two basic units, the equipment part including all the necessary for the operation modules (BG) and the secured below the growing payphone cassettes with the coin box.

 Italy

 In Italy, public payphones have been installed and maintained over the years by Telecom Italia (formerly SIP).

-Most public telephones were decommissioned in the early 2010s.
-Only a few that met certain requirements remained in operation.
+Many public telephones were removed in the early 2010s, but there are still several thousand in operation throughout Italy.

+From 26 May 2023, following an AGCOM decision, TIM-Telecom Italia is no longer obliged to keep public telephones in service (but still has the option to do so).
+In hospitals, prisons, barracks and mountain refuges, the provision of public telephone services is in any case mandatory.

 Japan

 The majority of payphones on the street and in buildings in Japan are installed and maintained by Nippon Telegraph and Telephone (NTT).